Law Enforcement Bureau

 The Financial Crimes Unit consists of the same sergeant and four detectives.
 This Unit is responsible for the investigation of crimes such as identity theft, check fraud, forgery, financial related scams and organized crime.

-The Sex crimes Unit consists of one sergeant and six detectives and a Sex Offender Coordinator.
-This Unit is responsible for investigation of sexual related cases such as sexual assaults on children, incest, adult sexual assault and luring.
+The Sex crimes Unit consists of one sergeant, six detectives and the Sex Offender Coordinator.
+This Unit is responsible for the investigation of sexual related cases such as sexual assaults on children, incest, adult sexual assault and luring.
 The Unit is also responsible for cases involving Adult Protective Services cases such as care taker neglect and financial fraud against the elderly.
 They also conduct compliance checks on registered sex offenders, maintaining a database of registered sex offenders and providing awareness to the public of sexually violent predators.

 The Metro Vice and Narcotics Section is a multi-agency task force partially comprised of members of the Sheriff’s Office the purpose of this Section is to reduce crime that involves illegal drug activity and acts that are contradictory to community morals.